AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 Lets run the command below to start the script

+{% highlight bash %}
->$sudo /usr/bin/perl /home/itguy/backup.pl
+$ sudo /usr/bin/perl /home/itguy/backup.pl
+{% endhighlight bash %}

-We now get our reverse shell as root !!!
+We now get our reverse shell as root on our machine!!!
 Lets cat out /root/root.txt to capture the ROOT FLAG

 ![img]({{ '/assets/images/17-lazyadmin.png' | relative_url }}){: .center-image }

-We have now captured the root flag and pwnd the machine
+We have now captured the root flag and pwnd the machine !